sebasgarcep/sebasgarcep.github.io/_posts/2021-06-01-from-zero-to-data-ready-part-3.md

 ---
 title: From Zero to Data-Ready (Part 3)
 date: 2021-06-01
-tags: [Data Engineering, Retail Project, From Zero to Data-Ready]
+tags: [Data Engineering, Retail Project, From Zero to Data-Ready, Python, Test Driven Development]
 image:
     src: /assets/img/2021-06-01-from-zero-to-data-ready-part-3/code.jpg
     alt: Code
 ---

 In [Part 2](/posts/from-zero-to-data-ready-part-2/) we created a data warehouse using sqitch.
 In this post we will focus on creating ETLs for our data.
-We will build our ETLs in Python using Test Driven Development as our paradigm.
+We will build our ETLs using Python under a Test Driven Development paradigm.

 # Testing our Data Pipelines

 Test Driven Development is a programming paradigm that emphasizes writing tests for each of the important aspects of our application before we even write the first line of code.
 The reasoning is that the tests serve as a specification of how the application or its components should behave.
 Therefore once the tests pass we know that the application is correct.

-In real life testing is never easy, though.
+In real life, testing is never this easy though.
 Programs often have to make calls to external services we do not control.
 Thankfully, any robust testing framework should provide ways to either mock or intercept calls to the external environment.
 With this in mind, good tests are those that make sure that external services were called appropiately and that any internal state modification left the application in a correct state.

 We need to build three data pipelines:
 - `process_raw_dump`: takes the `database.mdb` file and extracts all `.csv` files from it.
 These files are then written to a bucket in Google Cloud Storage.
-- `process_csv_dump`: downloads the `.csv` files that we are going to use to populate our data warehouse, processes and cleans the data, and uploads it to the `staging` schema of the data warehouse.
+- `process_csv_dump`: downloads the `.csv` files from the bucket, cleans the data, and uploads it to the `staging` schema of the data warehouse.
-- `populate_warehouse`: populates the `public` schema of the data warehouse using the tables in the `staging` schema.
+- `populate_warehouse`: populates the `public` schema of the data warehouse using the tables from the `staging` schema.

 All our pipelines will make use of Dependency Injection (DI) to simplify testing.
 For the uninitiated, DI is a design pattern where side effects are encapsulated into special objects.
 Whenever a functions needs to produce a specific side effect it asks for the object that encapsulates it as a parameter.
 To illustrate, assume the following function: